richardlaugesen/richardlaugesen/_posts/2017-06-10-somewhat-successful-software.md

 6. Researchers get to study relationships across large student cohorts correlated with survey responses, and
 7. Administrators get to quantify and track performance across their institution.

-It's used in 22 institutions by around 13,000 students.
+It's currently used in 22 institutions by around 13,000 students.